michieltjampens/dcafs/docs/Basics.md

         <!-- After receiving the d6 result, after  5s another ttl trigger etc... -->
     </stream>
 ```
-Then `ss:reload,dice` and d6 results should appear every 5 seconds.
 Just to clarify, this is not the proper way to handle this situation and just serves to show the functionality.
 This should actually be done using the TaskManager, but that's for a later section.
 Do note that dicer is actually
 a taskmanager running on dummy...